xolanincala7-ai/Data-Science-for-Development-Studies-Project-Media-and-Digital-Freedom-Index/README.md

-# Data-Science-for-Development-Studies-Project (Media and Digital freedom construction)
+# Data-Science-for-Development-Studies-Project (Media and Digital Freedom Index Construction)
 This repo contains a Masters in Devolpment Studies Analyses using Data Science Methods